 - Earn 4 credits toward high school graduation. - Students can sign up as early as the Spring of their Grade 10 year ... see Ms. Yee in room 317; - Extensive in-school preparation and on-site work experience in a career area. - For students who are interested in a particular career area and would like to explore the different career opportunities in that area.

-90 - 100 Hours of Work Experience to be completed during Gr.
+Work Experience hours to be completed during Gr.
 11 and Grade 12.
 For some placements students may be required to miss one week of school, but options on weekends/evenings/breaks from school are also widely available.

 Benefits: